 The City's Property Management Framework requires an Option Term for Category 3 tenants of "up to 2 x 5 years options (at the City's discretion)".
-Due to the age of the Premises, and the fact that there is no capital works budget allocated to Halvorsen Hall in the next four years, Administration recommends the lease include 1 x 1 year option.
+Due to the age of the Premises, Administration recommends the lease include 1 x 1 year option.
 If exercised, the lease would terminate 1 September 2024.